Cross-domain Neural Pitch and Periodicity Estimation: Baseline architectures

 \section{Baseline architectures}

 This work builds on the standard neural pitch tracking paradigm, where a statistical model (the candidate generating function) takes a frame of audio as input and outputs a posterior distribution over the set of possible pitches (Figure~\ref{fig:posterior}) and then a candidate selection algorithm selects the best pitch estimate at each time step, using the sequence of probability distributions as input.
 Perhaps the most most widely-used pitch tracker of this kind is CREPE~\cite{kim2018crepe}.
 We use CREPE as well as two pitch trackers that build upon CREPE as baselines to demonstrate the efficacy of our methods.
-We now describe these three systems, as well as details of our reimplementations.
-While CREPE and FCNF0 have existing open source implementations~\cite{kim2022crepe, morrison2022torchcrepe, ardaillon2022fcn}, none of these implementations allow training or evaluation.
-Our open-source reimplementations strive to exactly replicate the original methods and experimental design, changing only the training data.
-We release these reimplementations as part of our open-source library so that future researchers can benchmark against these methods, and our proposed methods, more effectively.
+We now describe these three baseline systems.